-MCS stands for Multilevel Coordinate Search and it is inspired by the methods of Jones et al. [20].
-MCS is implemented in MATLAB and, as in Direct, the AMPL interface to MATLAB and a developed M-file were used to obtain the numerical results for the AMPL coded problems.
+MCS stands for Multilevel Coordinate Search and it is inspired by the methods of Jones et al. [23].
+MCS is implemented in MATLAB and, as with

+DIRECT, the AMPL interface to MATLAB and a developed M-file were used to obtain the numerical results for the AMPL coded problems.